Climate Change and the Financial Sector

-Once you’ve determined the risks and opportunities most salient for your organization to consider there are a variety of strategies and tools available to assist in their identification and management.
+Once you’ve determined the risks and opportunities most salient for your organization to consider, there are a variety of strategies and tools available to assist in their identification and management.
 Our suggestions for immediate and medium-term steps are:

 C. Think broadly.
-Climate change is a broad and complex issue and fairly new to the financial sector.
+Climate change is a broad and complex issue and relatively new to the financial sector.
 It doesn’t fit neatly into the usual analytical tools and is particularly prone to cognitive biases.
 Scenario analysis can be tailored to your organization’s capacity and needs and is an excellent way to introduce “outside-the-box” thinking and integrate a longer-term perspective.

 Click on “Climate Series” from the categories menu to read more blog entries from this series.